CBDT gets three new members

-New Delhi, May 28 (IANS) The Appointments Committee of the Cabinet (ACC) has approved the appointment of three members of the Central Board of Direct Taxes (CBDT).
+New Delhi: The Appointments Committee of the Cabinet (ACC) has approved the appointment of three members of the Central Board of Direct Taxes (CBDT).

 In a circular issued on Thursday by the Department of Personnel and Training, Anu J. Singh, J.B.
 Mohapatra and Anuja Sarangi both IRS 1985 batch officers have been appointed CBDT Members.
 They are amongst the most senior officers in the income tax department.